1304 Ronzheimer Avenue

 St. Charles, IL 60174

 Mid-Valley Special Education Cooperative (MVSEC) was formed in 1963 by a joint agreement to serve students with special needs from participating school districts.
 Currently, MVSEC serves students and staff from Batavia District 101, Central District 301, Kaneland District 302, St. Charles District 303, and Geneva District 304.
 MVSEC owns one location, the Mades-Johnstone Center (MJC), in St. Charles, that houses administration and a small number of programs.
-MVSEC also rents a portion of the Shelby Building in St. Charles that houses our Transitions Center.
+MVSEC also rents a portion of the Shelby Building and Baker Memorial Church in St. Charles and Fox Valley Christian Church in Batavia that house our Transition Program.
 Most programs and services are located in school districts.

 The Mid Valley Mission